Probate Q&A Series What preliminary steps are involved in starting the Probate Cash process for receiving an inheritance?

 Next, obtain certified copies of the death certificate from the Register of Deeds.
 Most financial institutions and government agencies require a certified death certificate to release funds.
 You also need it when filing documents with the clerk of superior court.

-If the estate meets the small-estate threshold, you can prepare and file an Affidavit for Collection of Personal Property.
+If the estate meets the collection-by-affidavit threshold, you can prepare and file an Affidavit for Collection of Personal Property.
 Creditors have limited time to claim debts.
 Once you file the affidavit and wait the required period, you present it to banks and other holders of personal property to collect funds directly.

 After appointment, publish a notice to creditors in a local newspaper as required by N.C.
-Gen. Stat. § 28A-18-2.
+Gen. Stat. § 28A-14-1.
 The personal representative then pays valid debts and distributes remaining assets to heirs or beneficiaries.

 Key Steps to Begin the Probate Process